Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise (3 sentences) and well-structured.
-It front-loads the purpose, then explains behavior and prerequisites.
+The description is concise (three sentences) with the purpose stated first.
 Every sentence adds essential information without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.